Why should I pay for editing? When the publisher accepts my manuscript, their editor

 By the time you approach me (or any editor) to professionally edit your manuscript,

-you should self-edit as much as you can before seeking additional help.
-Do not seek
+I would strongly urge you to self-edit as much as you can before seeking additional

 What do I get with your service?

-My services and rates can be customized to suit your needs, but generally speaking
+My services and rates can be customized to suit your needs and budget.
+Service packages

-· a detailed report and notes covering the points mentioned above as applicable
+· a detailed report covering the points mentioned above as applicable

-· up to three (3) additional passes (read-throughs) after you incorporate the edits
+· additional passes (read-throughs) after you incorporate the edits into your manuscript*